ONE Denver's Analysis Of DLCP's Entertainment Licensing Policy Proposal

 A rather hyperbolic, but still relevant example is that under this definition, you may need to register for an entertainment license if you have a TV that “a person can watch, [or] listen to.”

-9. All businesses that provide live entertainment will now be required to get one of these licenses.
+All businesses that provide live entertainment will now be required to get one of these licenses.
 The draft explicitly regulates entertainment independently of other licensed activity, which appears broader than the prior cabaret structure and could pull in venues and spaces that historically didn’t serve liquor and thus operated outside cabaret-style licensing, such as DIY, cafes, galleries, and youth spaces.

 It is ONE Denver’s opinion that these low-impact places are the lifeblood of emerging culture, which eventually becomes the talent pipeline for established venues.
 Now, under this new framework, it seems like all entertainment is now government-regulated.
+Our concern is narrower than we initially stated, but still significant.
+The issue is not that literally all entertainment is regulated.
+The issue is that the draft appears to regulate live entertainment activity through broad language, without enough exemptions or enough clarity about what kinds of spaces and programming are meant to be captured.

 Draft text: